Voodoo (VIXX album): Promotion

 VIXX first performed "Voodoo Doll" live during their Milky Way Global Showcase finale concert in Seoul which took place on November 17, 2013.
 The first broadcast performance of "Voodoo Doll" was shown on November 20 through a televised premiere of VIXX's finale concert on SBS MTV.
 Later that same day, VIXX had their first comeback stage on MBC Music's Show Champion, performing both "Only U" and "Voodoo Doll".
 On December 6, the group won their first music show award on Music Bank with "Voodoo Doll".

 Singles

 "Only U"

 "Only U" (Korean: 대답은 너니까; RR: Daedabeun Neonikka; lit.
 "Because You're the Answer") served as a pre-release single.
 It was produced by songwriter Shinsadong Tiger, and co-produced by 4Beontaja and Jellyfish Entertainment CEO Hwang Se-jun.
 Shinsadong Tiger and 4Beontaja arranged the song.
 VIXX's rapper Ravi teamed up with writer Kim Ji-hyang to write the lyrics.

-The music video for the song was directed by Hong Won Ki and filmed in Stockholm in Sweden, capturing the beautiful scenery of the country.
+The music video for the song was directed by Hong Won Ki and filmed in Stockholm in Sweden, showcasing the city's architecture.
 The single peaked at number 40 on the Gaon Singles Chart, and number 18 on the Social Chart.